Truck Defect Causing my New Mexico Trucking Accident: What are My Rights?

 Commercial trucks like 18 wheelers, semi tractor trailers, double trailers, big rigs, and other box trucks are large and heavy.
 There are a lot of parts that go into the manufacturing of these vehicles, and which means there are a lot of parts that also need to be maintained, cleaned, regularly serviced, and replaced.
 While most trucking companies do a fair job at this, unfortunately some trucking companies put profits over safety and neglect basic maintenance.
 When trucking companies allow defects to become dangerous, it could result in a very serious and often fatal New Mexico auto accident.

 One of the first questions that a victim has after a truck defect causes an auto accident is who is liable for the mistake causing his or her personal injuries.
 The answer is when an 18 wheeler accident occurs because of truck defects, the truck driver and trucking company will most likely be liable.
-Here at the Caruso Law Offices, P.C., our experienced Albuquerque trucking accident lawyer knows that these types of trucking accidents are more difficult than normal auto accidents and require extra care and attention.
+Here at the NM Truck Accident Attorneys, our experienced Albuquerque trucking accident lawyer knows that these types of trucking accidents are more difficult than normal auto accidents and require extra care and attention.
 Call our law firm today to learn how we can help you in a FREE consultation by dialing (505) 883-5000.

 Types of Trucking Defects